 • Boswellia sacra is also high in powerful anti-inflammatories, making it great for any condition involving inflammation (such as arthritis).

 Frankincense extracts contain higher concentrations of cancer-fighting boswellic acid (around 40-60%, compared to 3% in essential oils (according to this article)).
 Frankincense extracts can also be taken internally, so they’re more effective at fighting internal cancers.
 However, please note that studies mentioned above have found success treating cancer cells with frankincense essential oil (you can find that article again here).

-Secrets of The Tree makes a frankincense extract that is alcohol-free, and organic.
+Secrets of The Tribe makes a frankincense extract that is alcohol-free, and organic.
 It is also vegan, and GMO-free.